Contractor vs Employee

 Behavioral Control

-• Instructions and training provided
+• Instructions provided

 • Evaluation systems